 This prototype speculates how future interior spaces can be dynamic and adaptive, not necessarily for structural/ functional purposes, but for revealing the hidden and visualizing the unseen.

-Accordingly, BacterioChromic reacts to, not only people, but the microscopic members of our ecology.
+Accordingly, BacterioChromic visualizes the unseen interaction between people and the microscopic members of our ecology.
 The motivation behind it is the fact that bacteria do adapt themselves to the environment by developing antimicrobial resistance to our treatment drugs as their means to survive.
 Yet, we still lack the awareness, knowledge and actions required to such rise in antimicrobial resistance.

 Designing adaptive and `living’ architecture that responds to such environmental stimuli is key to help raising people’s awareness in both public and private spaces.